Hasannm17/rentoswebsite/src/content/homepage/-index.md

     image: "/images/sr2.jpg"
     content: "Astro is an all-in-one web framework for building fast, content-focused websites.
 It offers a range of exciting features for developers and website creators.
 Some of the key features are:"
     bulletpoints:
-      - "Zero JS, by default: No JavaScript runtime overhead to slow you down."
-      - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."
-      - "UI-agnostic: Supports React, Preact, Svelte, Vue, Solid, Lit and more."
+      - "User friendly experience"
+      - "Wide selection of vehicles"
+      - "Competitive pricing"
+      - "Real-time availability"
+      - "24/7 customer support"
+      - "Trust and transparency"
     button:
       enable: true
       label: "Get Started Now"
       link: "https://github.com/Hasannm17"

-  - title: "The Top Reasons to Choose Astro for Your Next Project"
+  - title: "Key Features of Rentos"
     image: "/images/sr3.jpg"
     content: "With Astro, you can build modern and content-focused websites without sacrificing performance or ease of use."
     bulletpoints:
-      - "Instantly load static sites for better user experience and SEO."
-      - "Intuitive syntax and support for popular frameworks make learning and using Astro a breeze."
-      - "Use any front-end library or framework, or build custom components, for any project size."
-      - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
+      - "Search and filter"
+      - "Car listings and booking systems"
+      - "User profiles, ratings, and reviews"
+      - "Payment integration, insurance, and support"
+      - "Geolocation features"
     button:
       enable: false
       label: ""